a4kap1404/CSE291_PROJECT/README.md

 This repository implements a workflow for predicting node placement coordinates in VLSI designs using a Graph Neural Network (GNN).
 It covers data parsing, graph construction, feature engineering, model training with custom loss functions, and final prediction export.

+For best reproducibility, clone the repositry into a docker container with openroad already built, preferably the ECE260C container.

 # Data Format

 Formatted file (*_formatted.txt): Contains core/die bounds (Die Width, Die Height, Core Width, Core Height, lx, ly, ux, uy), global metrics (Core Aspect Ratio, Utilization, Place Density), and a list of net records.
 Each record is a Python dict with a driver and list of sinks, each having id, name, is_fixed, is_macro, is_seq and area fields.